DataSunrise Data Masking for Oracle

 For example, here we have an Oracle table which resembles a list of customers including addresses, emails and credit card numbers.
 Before exporting this list to a third-party system, we need to obfuscate customers’ personal data.

 To do this, some masking rules were created.
-Along with general-purpose masking methods DataSunrise provides obfuscation algorithms for emails and credit card numbers.
+Along with general-purpose masking patterns, DataSunrise provides obfuscation algorithms for emails and credit card numbers.
 So, we’ve created some masking rules to obfuscate data in columns that contain customers' credit card numbers and email addresses.
 Let’s assume that leaving other columns unmasked is acceptable.

 And here how the table looks like after the masking is applied.
 As you can see, data in specified columns was obfuscated and thus, it became useless for potential wrong-doer.